 Circuit training with light weights causes just as much fat loss as classic cardio training

-A circuit training with relatively light weights in which you train the most important muscle groups with six basal exercises produces as much fat loss as a traditional cardio workout in which you cycle without continuously.
+A circuit training with relatively light weights in which you train the most important muscle groups with six basal exercises produces as much fat loss as a traditional cardio workout in which you cycle continuously.
 Sports scientists at the University of Chile discovered this.

 The researchers divided 44 women aged 52-61 into two groups.
 One group cycled 40 minutes 3 times a week with an intensity of 60-65 percent of the maximum rate of oxygen consumption, the other did 40 minutes of circuit training 3 times a week.